The Weathering Risk Peace Pillar

 Bay of Bengal Maritime Dialogue | HD

-Environmental degradation, depleting fish stocks, and climate change are severely impacting the Bay of Bengal.
+Environmental degradation, depletion of fish stocks, and climate change are severely affecting the Bay of Bengal.
 A high dependency on the marine environment of the Bay, one of the most densely populated regions of the world, is posing a serious threat to the littoral states in terms of food security, livelihoods and economic development.
-With regressing resource availability leading to tensions in the Bay of Bengal this dialogue project aims to prevent the escalation of conflict over marine resources in the region.
-The project sets up and facilitates spaces for dialogue between affected parties, building a mechanism to manage disputes that arise.
-Confidence-building measures and standard operating principles will be adopted by littoral states with engagement from the governments of India, Myanmar, Thailand, Sri Lanka, Bangladesh, Malaysia, and Indonesia.
+Competition for dwindling resources can exacerbate existing tensions, potentially leading to conflicts over access to marine resources.

 Driving dialogue between geographies